-- Care negligence – This may include injuries caused during postnatal care.
+- Care negligence – This may include injuries endured during postnatal care.

-Being able to demonstrate one or more of the above examples of negligence will form a key part of your compensation claim.
+Being able to demonstrate one or more of the above examples of negligence forms a key part of birth injury compensation claims.

-Not all birth injury claims are the same and it is important to understand the differences between the different types of negligence claims in order to make a strong legal case.
+Not all claims for birth injuries are the same and it is important to understand the differences between the different types of negligence claims in order to make a strong legal case.
 Below is an overview of the types of birth injury negligence claims:

-- If the injured victim is partially responsible for the birth injury, it is a case of “comparative negligence,” in which a court will decide the relative proportion of responsibility shared by the victim with other guilty parties.
+- If the injured victim is partially responsible for the birth injury, it is a case of contributory negligence, in which a court will decide the relative proportion of responsibility shared by the victim with other guilty parties.

-- In the case of a “vicarious liability,” the hospital or medical organisation employing the doctors and staff will take the responsibility for the birth injury.
+- In the case of vicarious liability, the hospital or medical organisation employing the doctors and staff will take the responsibility for the birth injury.

-If you meet with a legal professional, you will be able to discover which of the categories best suits your own claim.
+If you meet with a legal professional, you will be able to discover which of the categories best suits your own birth injury compensation claim.

 - Organise and document any evidence you can.
 If you do not make notes about the evidence, you may forget crucial facts later.

-- Start gathering all bills and receipts and estimating the financial losses, which may be anything from medical expenses to loss of income to expenses due to psychological trauma.
+- Start gathering all bills and receipts and estimating the financial losses, which may be anything from medical bills to loss of earnings due to psychological trauma, such as PTSD.

-Taking the time to walk through the above process can improve your chances of filing a successful compensation claim.
+Taking the time to walk through the above process can improve your chances of filing a successful birth injury compensation claim.

-In making a compensation claim, there are a number of costs, expenses, and damages you can attempt to recover.
+In making claims for birth injuries, there are a number of costs, expenses, and damages you can attempt to recover.
 The following list includes the common types of claims, though every type may not be applicable in every case.
 These include:

-- General damages, which may include compensation for doctor’s negligence, compensation for medical staff negligence, and compensation for hospital negligence
+- General damages, which may include birth injury compensation for doctor’s negligence, for medical staff negligence, and for hospital negligence.

-- Medical expenses, which may include all medical expenses incurred following birth injury incidents, such as the need for a specialist or private healthcare.
+- Medical expenses, which may include all medical expenses incurred following birth injury incidents, such as the need for long term care or private healthcare.

 - Travel expenses, which may include all transportation costs for travelling between the hospital and client’s home, between the law office and client’s home, and all other trips related to the birth injury case.